TIY-Austin-Front-End-Engineering/mobile-layout-1/README.md

 Your home page (`index.html`) and your second page (`other-page.html`) should have links should have links to each other.
 Additionally, you should add one more external link to a website of your choice on either your home page or second page.

 ## Hard Mode
+*Hard mode is optional if you have extra time and want to challenge yourself*.

 Trim down your total HTML to 1650 characters or fewer **while maintaining proper indentation and understandable class names**.
 It's no good if your markup is unreadable.

 Trim down your total CSS to 2000 characters or fewer **while maintaining proper indentation and understandable class names**.
 It's no good if your CSS is unreadable.